01KikoSK/Euro-Truck-Simulator-2-Cheats/README.md

-# Euro-Truck-Simulator-2-Cheats
+# Euro-Truck-Simulator-2-Cheats for Cheat Engine
-ETS 2 Cheats
+ETS 2 Cheats for Cheat Engine